 Testing and Validation Framework

-Run these tests before deploying prompt changes.
+For a Field Generation template that extracts pain points, the test dataset includes transcripts with clear pain points, transcripts with multiple pain points, transcripts with no pain points, and transcripts with implied but unstated pain points.
+Each has an expected output.
 A prompt that passes 95% of tests in development might fail 30% in production because the test dataset doesn’t cover real-world edge cases.
-The test dataset is the architectural artifact that matters.
+The test dataset is the architectural artifact that matters most.

 Version Control and Rollback Strategy

+Prompt Builder has no native version control.
 Store prompt templates in a Git repository.
 Each template is a text file with metadata (template type, merge fields, instructions).
 Changes go through pull requests with peer review.
 Deployment happens through Salesforce CLI or metadata API.

 Token Budget Management

+Each prompt consumes tokens.
+At scale, token consumption becomes a cost and performance constraint.
 Measure baseline token consumption for each template.
-A Sales Email template might consume 500 tokens of context + 200 tokens of output = 700 tokens per execution.
+A Sales Email template might consume 500 tokens of context plus 200 tokens of output.
 At 10,000 executions per day, that’s 7M tokens.

-The architectural control point: create a custom object that tracks token consumption per template per day.
+Set token budgets per template.
+Create a custom object that tracks token consumption per template per day.
 A scheduled Flow queries the Agentforce usage API and populates this object.
 When a template exceeds its budget, it triggers an alert.
 This moves token management from reactive (surprise bills) to proactive (budget enforcement).

 Key Takeaways

-Need help with AI & Agentforce Architecture?
+Need help with ai & agentforce architecture?

 Design and implement Salesforce Agentforce agents, Prompt Builder templates, and AI-powered automation across Sales, Service, and Experience Cloud.